ucsb-seclab/greed/docs/docs/quickstart.md

 ## Installing from Source

-???+ note
+???+ tip
-       We strongly suggest using a python virtual environment rather than installing greed globally.
+       ⭐️ We strongly suggest using a python virtual environment rather than installing greed globally.
 Doing so reduces dependency conflicts and aids in reproducibility while debugging.
 Some popular tools that accomplish this include [virtualenv](https://virtualenv.pypa.io/en/latest/) and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/).